limine-bootloader/limine/README.md

 ## How to use

 ### UEFI
-The `BOOT{IA32,X64,AA64}.EFI` files are valid EFI applications that can be simply copied to the `/EFI/BOOT` directory of a FAT formatted EFI system partition.
+The `BOOT*.EFI` files are valid EFI applications that can be simply copied to the `/EFI/BOOT` directory of a FAT formatted EFI system partition.
 These files can be installed there and coexist with a BIOS installation of Limine (see below) so that the disk will be bootable on both BIOS and UEFI systems.